sommerc/cellpose_filter/README.md

 #### Output:
-In the same folder as input file
+In the same folder as input file:
 * Excel table with mean intensities per channel for filtered cells.

+## Installation
 ---
-## Installation
 Anaconda Python distribution with Python >= 3.6 recommended

 1. git clone this repository